joshinsky/27666_Protein_Design/Day_1/Instructions_workingOnHPC_v01.md

 ## 5. Run the analysis

-There are **three ways** to run the same comparison — Please do try working on the same in all three methods for learning.
+There are **three ways** to run the same comparison — all produce the same scored table and plot.
+Pick whichever suits you.

 **Path A — Interactive notebook.** Open `tm_compare_batch.ipynb` and run it cell by cell.
 Best for exploring and seeing the table and plot inline as you go.
 (Run it on an interactive node after `linuxsh`, not on the login node.)
+The notebook saves `tm_results.csv` directly into `Day_1/` and shows the plot inline (no PNG is saved) — a different location from the batch paths below, which use a `results/` folder.

 The other two paths submit the work to the cluster with `bsub`, from inside the `Day_1` folder.
 Both write to `results/tm_results.csv` and `results/tm_scores.png`.